 Price Range for Each Device

-Again, the amount you pay for each managed device depends on the location(s), number and types of devices you need managed.
+The amount you pay for each managed device depends on the location(s), number and types of devices you need managed.
 More complexity means a higher cost.
-On average, you can expect to pay between $50 – $125+ per device.
+On average, you can expect to pay around $95 per device.

-The pricing trend should be obvious by this point.
 The more management you need, the higher your cost will be.
-The cost for IT management can vary significantly between a small business with one location compared to a larger business with multiple locations.
+IT management costs can differ greatly between small businesses with single locations and larger enterprises spanning multiple locations.

 Price Range for Each Location